 After completion, the faculty member may pick up the test or arrange for delivery under secure conditions.

-2) This determination shall be made by the Director of Academic Services in conjunction with the Registrar.
+- This determination shall be made by the Assistant Director of Academic Services in conjunction with the Registrar.

-2) This decision shall be made by the Provost in consultation with appropriate department chairpersons and/or faculty after review of a recommendation made by the Director of Academic Services.
+- This decision shall be made by the Provost in consultation with appropriate department chairpersons and/or faculty after review of a recommendation made by the Assistant Director of Academic Services.

 Students with disabilities who have requested accommodations but have not attended Cedar Crest College for a period of five (5) years, will be sent a notice (to the last known address) indicating that the student’s documentation will be disposed of in sixty (60) days unless the student presents in writing a reason which warrants record retention.

-a.
-In the event of a dispute regarding compliance with applicable laws, college policy, or academic adjustments, the student or faculty member initiating the process shall provide a written statement to the Director of Academic Services within ten (10) working days of the incident or circumstance.
+- In the event of a dispute regarding compliance with applicable laws, college policy, or academic adjustments, the student or faculty member initiating the process shall provide a written statement to the Assistant Dean of Student Success & Retention within ten (10) working days of the incident or circumstance.

-b.
-It shall be the responsibility of the Director of Academic Services to set up a meeting with all concerned parties within five (5) working days of receipt of the complaint.
+- It shall be the responsibility of the Assistant Dean to set up a meeting with all concerned parties within five (5) working days of receipt of the complaint.

-c.
-During this meeting, each side will have the opportunity to make a presentation of their interpretation of the dispute, and the Director will act as mediator.
+- During this meeting, each side will have the opportunity to make a presentation of their interpretation of the dispute, and the Assistant Dean will act as mediator.
 Every attempt will be made to effect a mutually agreeable solution.
-If an agreement is not reached at this meeting, the Director will immediately forward the complaint to the Provost who will respond in writing to all parties within thirty (30) working days.
+If an agreement is not reached at this meeting, the Assistant Dean will immediately forward the complaint to the Provost who will respond in writing to all parties within thirty (30) working days.

 To document a disability, please have use the appropriate checklist as follows:

-Check list for documentation of physical, medical and mobility imparments
+Check list for documentation of physical, medical and mobility impairments